 From Quranic point, believing men should marry only once as normal practice.
 We know this due to a few reasons.
 One of them is that Allah states:

-“Marry those who are single among you including the righteous ones from your male and female servants” (Qur’an 24:32)
+“And marry off those that are the single (Al-Ayama) among you (minkum), and the righteous from among your male and female servants (Ima-Ikum)…” (24:32)

 Polygamy involves marriage to a man who is not single, therefore it is an exception only in the interest of taking care of orphans (marrying their mothers).
 Also, marriage is encouraged in the Qur’an and marrying once in the ‘normal manner (single women)’ fulfills this.
 Yet, what is in 4:3, is stated in exceptional terms: in terms of orphaned children’s care (their mothers).